 A. The elected officers and Past President shall serve a term of two years, beginning/commencing on the first (1st) day of January after the adjournment of the Biennial Association Conference.
 They shall be eligible to serve for up to three (3) consecutive two (2) year term.

-B. The elected Member-At-Large shall serve a term of four (4) years, beginning/commencing on the first (1st) day of January after the adjournment of the Biennial Association Conference.
-They shall be eligible to serve for up to two (2) consecutive four (4) year term.
+B. The elected Member-At-Large shall serve a term of two (2) years, beginning/commencing on the first (1st) day of January after the adjournment of the Biennial Association Conference.
+They shall be eligible to serve for up to two (2) consecutive two (2) year term.

 C. The newly elected officers shall start their term on January 1st, following the conclusion/adjournment of the conference in order to implement their responsibilities of the SCAD.
 Between the conclusion/adjournment of the conference and the beginning/commencing of January 1st, the transition period shall be held between the adjournment of the conference and January 1st, President shall call the joint meeting with the Board members and the newly elected officers for turning over the duties as outlined in the Bylaws.

 Section 6.
 Resignations

 Officer resignations shall be submitted in writing to the President or Secretary.
 The officer’s resignation needs to be approved by the Board of Directors to officially make the resignation effective.

 An officer may be removed for failure to abide to the Code of Ethics, carry out their duties or for other good and sufficient reason by two-thirds (2/3) vote of the Board of Directors.